 How can research be published that lacks references and be accepted?

-Roughly speaking, very few people care that Gartner or Forrester or IDC follow no research rules.
-If we look at those that have an opinion of Gartner and other analysts, we can break it down as follows.
+Roughly speaking, very few people care that Gartner or Forrester, or IDC follow no research rules.
+If we look at Gartner and other analysts’ opinions, we can break it down as follows.